Sagging skin is the major aesthetic concern for my patients over age 50. Let’s look at what causes sagging skin and what you can do to treat it.

 Cosmeceuticals to reverse skin sagging

-Cosmeceutical skin cream products will have a very mild if any effect on correcting sagging skin.
+Cosmeceutical skin cream products will have a very mild effect on correcting sagging skin.
 However, these are recommended to help prevent further sagging.

 Look for the following product ingredients: